milfordestayschiller/chat2026/README.md

         * The About page will link to your website.
         * If using [JWT authentication](#authentication), avatar and profile URLs may be relative (beginning with a "/") and will append to your website URL to safe space on the JWT token size!
     * **UseXForwardedFor**: set it to true and (for logging) the user's remote IP will use the X-Real-IP header or the first address in X-Forwarded-For.
 Set this if you run the app behind a proxy like nginx if you want IPs not to be all localhost.
+    * **CORSHosts**: your website's domain names that will be allowed to access [JSON APIs](#JSON APIs), like `/api/statistics`.
+    * **PermitNSFW**: for user webcam streams, expressly permit "NSFW" content if the user opts in to mark their feed as such.
+Setting this will enable pop-up modals regarding NSFW video and give broadcasters an opt-in button, which will warn other users before they click in to watch.
 * **JWT**: settings for JWT [Authentication](#authentication).
     * Enabled (bool): activate the JWT token authentication feature.
     * Strict (bool): if true, **only** valid signed JWT tokens may log in.
 If false, users with no/invalid token can enter their own username without authentication.